biigle/laravel-webdav/README.md

-# Laravel WebDav
+# Laravel WebDAV

-A WebDAV driver for Laravel.
+A WebDAV filesystem driver for Laravel.
 This is a fork of [singlequote/laravel-webdav](https://github.com/singlequote/laravel-webdav) which improves streamed responses.

 ### Installation